amantewary/Search-Query-Implementation-using-Relational-Database-and-Elastic-Search/README.md

 ## Assignment - 1

+### Installation Notes
+---
+#### MySQL installation on Ubuntu
+It is mandatory to update package information from the MySQL APT repository:

+    sudo apt-get update

+Install MySQL by the following command:

+    sudo apt-get install mysql-server

+    systemctl status mysql.service

+    mysql_secure_installation

+Using nano, vim or other available editor open mtsqld.cnf file:

+    sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf

+Locate the bind-address = 127.0.0.1 line and change 127.0.0.1 to 0.0.0.0 :

+In nano, to save the file, type in (Ctrl + x) and confirm with the key y to save.

+Now, restart the service so the previous setup takes effect:

+    sudo systemctl restart mysql.service

+    mysql -h localhost -u myname -p password mydb

+    mysql -u root -p yourpassword

+After successful login, create new user (instead of myuser and mypass choose your own combo):

+    CREATE USER 'myuser'@'localhost' IDENTIFIED BY 'mypass';

+    CREATE USER 'myuser'@'%' IDENTIFIED BY 'mypass';

+Create an empty database, which you will use for your data import:

+    CREATE DATABASE busDB;

+### ElasticSearch installation

+ElasticSearch requires Java.
+Let's install that first:

+    sudo add-apt-repository -y ppa:webupd8team/java

+    sudo apt-get update

+    sudo apt-get -y install oracle-java8-installer

+Download and install the Public Signing Key:

+    wget -qO - https://packages.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -

+Save the repository definition to /etc/apt/sources.list.d/elasticsearch-6.x.list:

+    echo "deb https://artifacts.elastic.co/packages/6.x/apt stable main" | sudo tee -a /etc/apt/sources.list.d/elastic-6.x.list

+Run apt-get update and the repository is ready for use.
+You can install it with:

+    sudo apt-get update && sudo apt-get install elasticsearch

+This information was taken from: https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html

+We have to do some configuration.
+File /etc/elasticsearch/elasticsearch.yml contains important configuration details that have to be considered.
+Open it.

+    sudo nano /etc/elasticsearch/elasticsearch.yml

+Restart the service so changes take the effect:

+    sudo service elasticsearch restart

+**More elaborated description is given in [this](https://web.cs.dal.ca/~kosmajac/CSCI5408_tutorials/a1.html#sql) link**
 ### Description
 Halifax.ca is a government website that provides usual information about the events, rules, amenities, etc. We were given the task of extracting information using the Halifax transit open database[1].
 For this assignment, we utilized the services provided by Amazon (AWS) and Microsoft Azure to run a Virtual Machine and install software to extract the data.
 By leveraging the power of cloud, we were able to showcase the answers to the questions asked in the Assignment.